EssayCom

 What makes you unique?

 One aspect that is common to all successful applicants is their ability to portray themselves faithfully.
-Unless the admissions committee gets to know you fairly well, they are certainly not going to offer you a place.
-To tell them who you are, you yourself need to know who you are.
-For your identity to emerge as part of your consciousness, you need to introspect.
-The way in which you speak and face situations often reveal who you are.
-Think of occasions when you were faced with personal or corporate challenges.
-How did you overcome these situations?
-What specific personality traits made you tackle these situations successfully?
-Did you learn anything new?
-Juggle these (and similar) questions in your mind until you are able to portray your achievements and traits with clarity.
+Unless the admissions committee gets to know you well, they are certainly not going to offer you a place.
+To tell them who you are, you need to know who you are first.
+For your identity to emerge, you need to introspect.

 >>>>>> Chapter 5: Weaknesses, setbacks and failures